NBISweden/workshop-genome_annotation/labs/get_started.md

    source ~/git/GAAS/profiles/activate_rackham_env

    ```
-  * **Prepare you working environment**
+  * **Setup your general working place**
-  Once connected you will prepare you working environment.
+  Then you will prepare your general working place.

      * Move to the place where you will work